Tonight I read as part of the Big Words, Etc. series. It was my first time participating. The night’s theme was “expectations.” Here’s what I read:

 Does that sound harsh?
 If so, I wonder what other message you think I should take from incident after incident after incident.
 From acquittal after acquittal after acquittal.
 In my head, there’s a voice saying that for every 5,000 Medgars, there’s only one Byron De La Beckwith … and it took three decades to bring him to justice.
 And that voice is followed by Zack de la Rocha’s reminding me: “Three million gone … ‘Cause you know they’re counting backward to zero.”

 It’s not just this case, of course.
 But it is just this case, too.
-This was the case that had to go the right way, that no jury could possibly see in a way different than the way I see it.
+This was the case that had to go the right way, that no jury could possibly see this case in a way different than the way I saw it.
 This was so clear, so obvious, so irrefutable.
 Until it wasn’t, and except that I’m not actually that naive … except that I obviously am.